Key information

 2 doses: at least 4 weeks apart

 a.
-If MMR is given to children aged 4 months to under 11 months for outbreak control, 2 further MMR doses are still required at age 12 months (given at least 4 weeks since the previous dose) and 15 months.
+If MMR is given to children aged under 12 months, 2 further MMR doses are still required at age 12 months (given at least 4 weeks since the previous dose) and 15 months.

 b.
 For those born from 1 January 1969 who do not have documented evidence of two doses of a MMR-containing vaccine given after age 1 year, or who do not have serological evidence of protection for measles, mumps and rubella.
 See section 12.5.2.